About This Accommodation

 While at Lewa you can take advantage of the huge range of activities available, everything from game drives to camel and horseback rides, to hikes in the Ngare Ndare rainforest or up the Samburu people's sacred Mount Ololokwe, to learning how the conservancy combats poaching, to visiting community projects.
 One of the highlights available at Lewa is an open cockpit bi-plane ride (only possible when Will Craig is in residence at Lewa Wilderness Lodge).
 The low-flying biplane is an even more thrilling wildlife experience than a hot air balloon over the Mara, and a more attractive price.
 You can also tear around the conservancy on a quad bike or go crabbing with the McFarlane kids in the stream.

 Lewa House is a very special property and ideal for everyone, except those looking for super-luxury.
-It also fits perfectly into a Kenya itinerary before or after the Masai Mara as a time to experience Kenya's landscapes and wildlife outside of a game vehicle.
+It also fits perfectly into a Kenya itinerary before or after the Maasai Mara as a time to experience Kenya's landscapes and wildlife outside of a game vehicle.